stnolting/neorv32-micropython/README.md

 A simple out-of-tree port of [MicroPython](https://github.com/micropython/micropython) for the [NEORV32 RISC-V Processor](https://github.com/stnolting/neorv32) loosely based on the upstream [stm32 port](https://github.com/micropython/micropython/tree/master/ports).
-It is highly recommended to keep the current folder structure as an upstream "official" port in the MicroPython repository simply doesn't make sense (yet?).
+It is highly recommended to keep the current folder structure as an upstream port within the MicroPython repository is not available.
 This port is still under development.
 Help and contributions are very welcome! :wink:

 TODOs: